llvm/llvm-project/llvm/docs/CMake.rst

   -DLLVM_EXTERNAL_BAR_SOURCE_DIR=/src/bar``.

 **LLVM_EXTERNALIZE_DEBUGINFO**:BOOL
-  Generate dSYM files and strip executables and libraries (Darwin Only).
+  Generate dSYM files and strip executables and libraries.
 Defaults to OFF.
+  This option is not available on Windows.

 **LLVM_FORCE_USE_OLD_TOOLCHAIN**:BOOL
   If enabled, the compiler and standard library versions won't be checked.
 LLVM